testflows/TestFlows-WebSite/source/_posts/blog/testing-super-mario-using-a-behavior-model-autonomously-part1.md

 To accelerate the process, we've instrumented the game with two key capabilities:

 - **Level selection** (`--start-level`): Start exploration directly at any level with full lives, allowing us to focus on specific level challenges without replaying earlier sections.
-- **Accelerated speed** (`--fps 300`): Run the game 5× faster while keeping in-game time normal—Mario moves at 300 fps instead of 60, dramatically speeding up path evaluation without affecting game mechanics.
+- **Accelerated speed** (`--fps 300`): Run the game 5× faster than the default 60 fps—dramatically speeding up path evaluation.
+The algorithm works at normal speed too, but without checkpointing support, the replay overhead makes higher frame rates practical for faster iteration.

 These test instrumentation techniques are standard practice in real-world testing scenarios and essential for making autonomous exploration practical.
 In production testing environments, we routinely instrument systems to control initial states, accelerate time, inject faults, and manipulate conditions—it's how effective testing gets done.